ktprime/emhash/README.md

 A very fast and efficient *open address based c++ flat hash map*, it can be bench/test it and compare the result with third party hash map.

-    some features are not enabled by default and it also can be used by set the compile marco but may loss some tiny performance if necessary needed, some featue is conflicted each other or difficlut to merged and used in different hash table file.
+  some feature is not enabled by default and it also can be used by set the compile marco but may loss some tiny performance if necessary needed, some featue is conflicted each other or difficlut to be merged and so it's distributed in different hash table file.
 Not all feature can be open in only one file(one hash map).

 - the default load factor is 0.8, also be set **1.0** by enable compile marco EMILIB_HIGH_LOAD (average 5% performance loss in hash_table3.hpp)

-- **head only** support by c++0x/11/14/17 without any depency, interface is highly compatible with std::unordered_map, some new function is added for performance issiue if needed. for example _erase, shrink_to_fit, insert_unqiue, try_find
+- **head only** support by c++0x/11/14/17 without any depency, interface is highly compatible with std::unordered_map, some new function is added for performance issiue if needed.
+    - _erase : without return next iearator
+    - shrink_to_fit : shrink memory to fit for saveing memory
+    - insert_unqiue : insert unique key into hash without search
+    - try_find : easy to used  without  use iterator

 - At present from my 6 different benchmark(4 of them in bench dir), it's the **fastest** hash map for find performance(100% hit), and fast inserting performacne if no rehash(call reserve before inserting) and effficient erase.

-- more **memory efficient** if the key.value size is not aligned than other's implemention *(size(key) % 8 != size(value) % 8)*
+- more **memory efficient** if the key.value size is not aligned than other's implemention *(size(key) % 8 != size(value) % 8)
 for example hash_map<uint64_t, uint32_t> can save 1/3 memoery the hash_map<uint64_t, uint64_t>

 - only one array allocted, a simple and **smart collision algorithm** with the collision element linked by array index like stl::unordered_map